Yankees Trade For Andrew McCutchen, Former MVP And All-Star, From San Francisco Giants

 In a move that wasn’t theorized to be as likely as a trade for Curtis Granderson, the Yankees pulled the trigger on a deal for former MVP and 5-time All-Star Andrew McCutchen of the San Francisco Giants.
-The Yankees have been rumored to be on the prowl for an outfielder that could provide a full month of play and serve as an insurance policy against another injury or slower than expected rehabilitation time for any of their recovering stars as reported at NJ Advance Media.
+The Yankees have been rumored to be on the prowl for an outfielder that could provide a full month of play and serve as an insurance policy against another injury or slower than expected rehabilitation time for any of their recovering stars, as reported at NJ Advance Media.

 At 31 and currently in the walk year of his contract, McCutchen is currently mired in what is arguably his worst statistical season since his rookie year.
-He is still posting a wholly respectable slash line, it just isn’t they type of numbers he has been known for posting.
+He is still posting a wholly respectable slash line, it just isn’t the type of numbers he has been known for posting.
 Still, it has raised some questions as to why he was general manager Brian Cashman’s choice to reel in.

 The simplest answer is likely multifaceted.
-The biggest thing is that he is healthy, and has been healthy for most of his career.
-Right now a healthy outfielder is like gold to the Yankees, with Aaron Judge taking much longer than expected to heal.
+The biggest thing is that he is healthy, and has been for most of his career.
+Right now, a healthy outfielder is like gold to the Yankees, with Aaron Judge taking much longer than expected to heal.
 Another reason is that he was affordable.
 McCutchen is coming in for the price of two minor league players, neither rumored to be a serious prospect.
-The identity of one player is known according to NJ Advance Media.
+The identity of one player is known, according to NJ Advance Media.

 “One will be Scranton/Wilkes-Barre infielder Abiatal Avelino, who has hit.287 with 15 homers and 66 RBI in 123 games this season playing for Double-A Trenton and Triple-A Scranton/Wilkes-Barre.
 Avelino was ranked as the Yankees’ 23rd-best prospect by MLB Pipeline.”